jdesbonnet/GNSS_SDR_HACKRF/README.md

 # GNSS_SDR_HACKRF

-Experiments in getting GNSS-SDR working with the HackRF One SDR
+Experiments in getting GNSS-SDR working with the HackRF One SDR.
+Summary: while all the hardware seems to be working, there is no evidence of the reception of any kind of GPS L1 signal.
+The antenna is known to be good.
+The config file is from the documentation (the HackRF example).
+So that leaves the HackRF which seems to work superficially (eg gqrx shows signals where I expect them).

 ## Equipment: